JacentyI1/AI_lectures/lecture4.md

 in uniform quantization, all quantized values are uniformly spaced. in non-uniform quantizatino, discrete quantization...
-It got interesting, and typing distracts me so I'm stopping :D
+It got interesting, and typing distracts me so I'm stopping :D Some of the variables can be pre-computed during quantization, and some cannot.
+## Layerwise vs channelwise quantization
+... vs more configurability but momre resources are needed
+## Post-training quantization
+Post-trainiing quantization is the process of computing quantization parameters